-Women caught in the criminal justice, as a result of having committed an offence, also often experience trauma themselves, with more than half of the women reporting domestic abuse, highlighting the link between domestic abuse and offending behaviour.
+Women caught in the criminal justice, as a result of having committed an offence, also often experience trauma themselves.
+More than half of the women in contact with the criminal justice system reported domestic abuse, highlighting the link between domestic abuse and offending behaviour.

 As a result of being sentenced, women are impacted by the stigma of offending, as well as needing support for issues relating to housing, finances, physical and mental health, substance misuse, children and families, and employment.
 Women are more often than not the primary care-givers and when in custody, even for short periods, the impact on the children and families can be significant and long-term.

 Facts about women in the criminal justice system:

 53% of women in prison report having experienced emotional, physical, or sexual abuse as a child compared to 22% of men.

 77% of the prison sentences given to women in 2018 were for less than 12 months